To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

-The fastest two, seven year olds compete on a day before the zone sports.
-They are also able to continue to the Southland meet if they qualify.
+Our fastest two, seven year olds compete in the 60m and 100m sprints on a day before the zone sports.
+If they come first or second, they also continue to the Southland Athletics.

-Our 11 and 12 year old girls compete against each other.
-If they meet the necessary standard, they may go on to represent the zone at the Southland meet.
+Our 11 and 12-year-old girls compete against each other during PE.
+If they meet the necessary standard, they may go on to represent the zone at the Southland Athletics meet.

-The girls may wear a house badge, speech and dance exam badges, librarian badge, aviary badge, choir badge, stripes and if applicable house captain and deputy badges on their uniform.
+The girls may wear a school badge, house badge, speech and dance exam badges, librarian badge, aviary badge, choir badge, stripes and if applicable house captain and deputy badges on their uniform.

 We celebrate birthdays in assembly and in the classrooms in our own way.
 Please do not send any birthday food/treats to school.
 This very easily gets out of control.